Pramodkrishna/gsea/README.md

 * `my_gsea.out` is the output of `my_gsea('my_genes.txt', 'pathways.txt')`.

 ## Analytical approach to computation of enrichment score
 Let's compute the enrichment score of a gene set containing a __single gene__.
-If this gene is important, i.e. located at the top or at the bottom of the ranked gene list, the corresponding enrichment score ±1.
+If this gene is important, i.e. located at the top or at the bottom of the ranked gene list, the corresponding enrichment score equals ±1.
 If, on the other hand, this gene is not important and appears in the middle of the list, the corresponding enrichment score is going to be near ±1/2.
 After permuting gene expression profile classes, this single-gene set can appear anywhere in the ranked list, yielding an average enrichment score of ±3/4:

 ![integral1](int1.gif)